Cincinnati-Design-LAB/architour/README.md

   - [✔️] Process static images for all tours
   - [✔️] Tour static map should use production mode

-Last Few UI Features:

-- [ ] Fix mobile menu -> it looks stupid
-- [ ] List and link to tours on the building detail page
-- [ ] Building list filtering and pagination
-- [ ] Way to get back from PageHeader?

 Stackbit:

 - [ ] Model with Stackbit